CERTCC/Vultron/docs/process_models/em/index.md

 vulnerabilities with government agencies having oversight responsibilities.

+!!! note ""

--   Participants that are known to leak or provide vulnerability information to adversaries either as a matter of policy or historical fact SHOULD be treated similar to Participants with brief disclosure policies.
+    Participants that are known to leak or provide vulnerability information to adversaries either as a matter of policy or historical fact SHOULD be treated similar to Participants with brief disclosure policies.